 Reserve Officers Training Corps (ROTC)

-Yale hosts both Naval and Air Force ROTC units, which offer qualified Yale College students an opportunity to pursue their regular Yale degrees while also preparing for leadership positions in the United States Air Force, Navy, or Marine Corps.
-Regardless of financial need, participating students may receive significant help in meeting the costs of a Yale education.
-Further information about the Air Force ROTC program can be found on the Yale AFROTC Web site or under Aerospace Studies in Subjects of Instruction.
-Further information about the Naval ROTC program (including the Marine Corps program) can be found on the Yale NROTC Web site or under Naval Science in Subjects of Instruction.
-Students not matriculated at Yale who are participating in a Yale ROTC program as part of a cross-town arrangement are subject to Yale College’s Undergraduate Regulations.
+Yale hosts Naval and Air Force ROTC programs, which offer qualified Yale College students an opportunity to pursue their regular Yale degrees while also preparing for leadership positions in the United States Air Force, Space Force, Navy, or Marine Corps.
+Regardless of financial need, participating students may receive significant help in meeting the costs of a Yale education through national scholarships offered by each branch of ROTC.
+While most ROTC students in Yale College earned a scholarship while in high school, any student may enroll in ROTC courses and apply to join ROTC during their first year or sophomore year.
+Further information about the Air Force ROTC program can be found on the Yale AFROTC website or under Aerospace Studies in Subjects of Instruction.
+Further information about the Naval ROTC program (including the Marine Corps program) can be found on the Yale NROTC website or under Naval Science in Subjects of Instruction.
+Yale College students can participate in Army ROTC through a crosstown arrangement at the University of New Haven.
+Students not matriculated at Yale who are participating in the Air Force ROTC program as part of a crosstown arrangement are subject to Yale College’s Undergraduate Regulations.

 The Rosenkranz Writer-in-Residence in Yale College is a distinguished professional writer, chosen from fiction writers, playwrights, critics, journalists, screenwriters, essayists, poets, and social commentators.
 Both as a fellow of a residential college and as an instructor of one or two courses in each academic year, the Rosenkranz Writer-in-Residence meets formally and informally with students through classes and through readings and extracurricular activities.
-The Rosenkranz Writer-in-Residence for 2015–2016 is Louise Glück.
+The Rosenkranz Writer-in-Residence for 2023–2024 is Natalie Diaz.

 Yale Journalism Initiative